 Emily entered two Internet competitions put on by the Porcelain Dollmakers Network and again won the highest Awards with her Reproduction Ethnic Jumeau E12J, rare Pintel and Godchaux P10G, and in honor of Gwen Ross, the highest award for her Mariha as the Frog Princess.

 Continuing on with International Competitions, until the year 2004, Emily won many "Best of Show" Rosettes as a Professional competitor, including the categories of "Mechanical Dolls", "French Dolls", "Small French Dolls", "German Glass eye Dolls", German Painted eye Dolls", "Modern small dolls", "Modern All Bisque dolls", "Antique all bisque dolls","Fantasy Dolls", and "Costume Only".
 Emily stopped competition in 2004 when she entered 6 dolls and won 5 Best of Show Rosettes in the Mid-Island Doll Artistry International Competition in Victoria, B.C.
 At this Doll Artisan Guild sponsored event, she also won the very coveted "Seeley Champion Award" for her ethnic Jumeau.
 This marked the end of an era for Emily, as she decided to withdraw from Competition.

-At this time, May of 2004, Emily also closed her teaching studio, moved her workshop and began her solo career making dolls full time.
+In May of 2004, Emily closed her teaching studio, moved her workshop, and began her solo career making dolls full time.
 She opened her ebay store and began to sell Internationally.
 With the ebay store, Emily put more focus on selling the doll heads on their own, and almost entirely stopped making finished dolls.